 Termite treatments that involve non-repellent termiticides (such as Termidor®) are the most effective way to control termite infestations and work up to six times faster than termite baiting systems.
 Non-repellent products used on infestations will begin working instantly, providing structural protection and can provide up to 100% control in three months or less.

 Baiting systems can take several years to control a colony as they work on a “recruitment” system in which means termites must first discover a bait station and then recruit sufficient colony members to it as well.
 In addition to the slow process, there is no guarantee that the termites will find the bait stations at all.

 For more information about how these treatments work, read our Termite Treatment Vs Termite Bait/Monitoring Systems blog.

 Why Do They Drill Holes For Termite Treatment?

 If you’ve had a termite treatment done before you may have noticed the technicians drilling holes into the concrete abutting the building.
 Our technicians will drill and inject any concrete abutting the building and they will also dig a trench into the soil area and then treat the ground so that the termite treatment can bind directly with the soil around the building creating a barrier around your home.

 If you have noticed signs of termite activity (e.g. damaged timber, Alates, termite leads, etc.) on your property we recommend calling us immediately to organise a termite inspection and treatment.
 Do not disturb the area or break open any damaged timber or termite workings as they will shut down the disturbed area and possibly begin damaging elsewhere in the building.

-Dawson’s have been servicing Victorians for over 60 years and all of our pest control and termite treatments are carried out by professional, licensed pest services technicians.
+Dawson’s Pest Control in Melbourne have been servicing Victorians for over 60 years and all of our pest control and termite treatments are carried out by professional, licensed pest services technicians.
 Same Day Service to All Suburbs.
 Call us today on 03 9222 2266